-Jiuzhaigou is a mystical ecological wonderland in central China.
+Jiuzhaigou Park is a mystical ecological wonderland in central China.
 The beautiful mountain valley is situated on the edge of the Tibetan Plateau in northern Sichuan Province.
 As a result, the villages located in the valley are of Tibetan origin.
 Therefore, when you are finished touring the lakes and waterfalls in the valley, relax with a hot cup of wholesome yak butter tea in the village.

-The Jiuzhaigou Park Transportation System
+The Jiuzhaigou Park Public Transport

-First Stop – Long Lake
+First Stop Jiuzhaigou Park – Long Lake

 I stayed on the bus as long as possible because it was so cold outside (unfortunately I was not well prepared for the Jiuzhaigou winter).
 That was perfect because according to my Jiuzhaigou map, the last stop was Long Lake.
 This gave me a 20-30 minute bus ride in order to warm up.
 As a result, I would work my way in from Long Lake stopping at the different attractions throughout the day.
 The lake was very still and the reflections on the water were astounding.
 I took advantage of the photo opportunities.